 I choose the following selection from the supper menu (all courses were served at once on the same tray, which I liked because of the late hour of meal service, allowing for more sleep):

-- Appetizer: Kingklip fish ceviche on a lentil and artichoke salad
+- Kingklip fish ceviche on a lentil and artichoke salad

-- Main course: chicken kebabs in Tanzanian coconut sauce, rice pilau and mixed peppers
+- Chicken kebabs in Tanzanian coconut sauce, rice pilau and mixed peppers

 Business Class Entertainment Review

 Each seat has a very large 17 inch TV screen (one of the largest in the skies) with bright, clear pictures.
-It was touchscreen but there was also a handheld remote control which is located in the armrest.
+It was a touchscreen, but there was also a handheld remote control located in the armrest.
 There are more than 200 films to choose from, including recent releases, classics, and world cinema, in addition to hundreds of TV shows, CDs, language courses, games, audiobooks, and Kids channels.

 Business Crew Food Review

 KLM’s cabin crew ranks among my favorite airline crew in the world.
 The flight attendants are always super friendly, efficient, and seem to genuinely care about the passengers, and it was not different on this flight.
-The service was really courteous.
-I also like the KLM cabin attendant uniforms, which were designed by famous Dutch couturier Mart Visser.
+The service was courteous.
+I also like the KLM cabin attendant uniforms, which famous Dutch couturier Mart Visser designed.

-There are two toilets on board KLM’s B777 aircraft for Business Class passengers: one is located behind the cockpit and the other one in the galley between the two Business Class cabins.
+There are two toilets on board KLM’s B777 aircraft for Business Class passengers: one is behind the cockpit and the other in the galley between the two Business Class cabins.

 This review was thanks to The Luxury Travel Expert.